 9 – Fitness Bootcamp in Mallorca

 We went to a Fitness Bootcamp in Mallorca and that’s how we discovered this region and enjoyed all the fantastic things to do in Puerto Pollensa.
-So we can’t talk about Pollensa without mention this excellent experience.
+So we can’t talk about Pollensa without mentioning this excellent experience.

 If you want to take time to look after your health, body, and mind, there is no better place to go than Puerto Pollensa.
 You can combine all the activities we mentioned above with a week of balanced food, mindfulness, and exercises.
 The best part is that you don’t need to be a sports enthusiast or a gym fanatic to join the fitness holiday.
 All people are welcomed, and your limits will be respected.
 Read a complete review of Fitness Holiday Mallorca here and be inspired to travel to Puerto Pollensa to look after yourself.